HQ20/open-wiki/welcome/git.md

 To improve your skills about git, please visit [https://try.github.io/](https://try.github.io/) and visit **Learn by doing** list.

-Before moving any firther, please [read our conventions](welcome/naming_conventions.md#git), related to git.
+Before moving any further, please [read our conventions](welcome/naming_conventions.md#git), related to git.

 ## Manage accounts in github